DesislavaMetodieva/Azad-Website/README.md

 ## Credits

-The work was made by myself, however it was during my a course I took with General Assembly.
+The work was made by myself, however it was during a course I took with General Assembly.